Soft Tennis Racket & Lawn Tennis Racket

 Grips: When it comes to grips Continental grip, Eastern grip, Semi-Western grip, Western grip, Extreme Western grip can be adopted by soft tennis players but they usually stick to basic grips.

-Length: Almost same
+Length: Almost the same

 • Yonex is on top.